Do you want to install and set up All in One SEO for WordPress?

 The easiest way to track your website traffic is by using MonsterInsights.
 It allows you to see how many visitors are coming to your site, which pages they are viewing, and what they do on your site.

-If you haven’t set it up yet, then see our guide on how to easily install Google Analytics in WordPress.
+If you haven’t set it up yet, then you can see our guide on how to easily install Google Analytics in WordPress.

 Bonus Tip: See what other important marketing data you must track on each of your WordPress websites.